 - Kaori with Shiori in Kanon.
 Kaori can't bear to be close to her terminally ill sister and pretends like her sister doesn't exist, so she can stay emotionally distant.
 This causes Shiori much anguish for years.
 Only when Shiori has very little time left does Kaori's composure crack and she tries to be the big sister she should have been all along.
 Fortunately, Ayu's miracle gives them much more time to spend as a family, thankfully averting this trope at the end of it all.

-- When her daughter Alicia died, workaholic Precia Testarossa deeeply regretted that they had never been able to spend quality time together.
+- When her daughter Alicia died, workaholic Precia Testarossa deeply regretted that they had never been able to spend quality time together.
 In despair, she used all her knowledge to create a perfect replacement, and thus Fate was born.
-Unfortunately, even with all her likeliness and memories, Fate turns up into a different individual, causing her mother to go crazy and sees her as a failure, keeping her only as a mere tool in her new plan to resurrect Alicia.
+Unfortunately, even with her likeness and memories, Fate grows up into a different individual, causing her mother to go crazy and see her as a failure, keeping her only as a mere tool in her new plan to resurrect Alicia.

-- In the end, as she falls down to her death, Precia remembered that when she was still alive Alicia once wanted a sister and realized too late that instead of a replacement, she could have accepted Fate as another daughter instead.
+- In the end, as she falls down to her death, Precia remembered that when she was still alive Alicia once wanted a sister, and realized too late that instead of a replacement, she could have accepted Fate as another daughter.

 - While attempting to complete his master plan after betraying everything he believed in, Obito sees flashes of the life he could have lived had he chosen to cope with Rin's death rather than let it define his existence.

 - Happens in Red River (1995), between Kash and Ursula.
 She's about to perform an Heroic Sacrifice via willingly Taking the Heat of a murder, and Kash tries to break her out.
 Via invoking this trope, Ursula manages to tell him how much she loves him before refusing to escape and facing her destiny; Kash accepts this and they share a Last Kiss as well as a Tragic Keepsake giving.